mjames-upc/awips-docs/docs/install/install-cave.md

 # Troubleshooting

-## ~/caveData
+## Localization Preferences Error

-You can always reset CAVE by manually removing the `~caveData` directory (on OS X remove `~/Library/CAVE`.
-Then run `/awips2/cave/cave.sh` again and you will be prompted to connect to an EDEX server again.
-Your local files have been removed, but if user and workstation-specific files exist on the EDEX server (meaning you are re-connecting to one you have used before), the remote files will sync again to `~/caveData` or `~/Library/CAVE` (custom colormaps, bundles, etc.).
-So even if you delete your local sync, you can retrieve any saved bundles from EDEX just by connecting again and selecting the files from the **File > Import** menu.
+You can reset CAVE by removing the `~/caveData` directory (on OS X `~/Library/CAVE`) and then run `cave` again to connect to an EDEX server.
+Your local files have been removed, but if you are re-connecting to an EDEX server you have used before, the remote files will sync again to your local `~/caveData` (bundles, colormaps, etc.).

 ## No Images Displayed